Art1xFX/sample-math-api/README.md

 ## Documentation

-This project uses [`drf-spectacular`](https://drf-spectacular.readthedocs.io/en/latest/readme.html) the [**OpenAPI Specification (OAS)**](https://swagger.io/specification/) for generating API documentation.
+This project uses [`drf-spectacular`](https://drf-spectacular.readthedocs.io/en/latest/readme.html) and the [**OpenAPI Specification (OAS)**](https://swagger.io/specification/) for generating API documentation.
 The documentation allows you to understand the structure and behavior of the API, including available endpoints and their input/output formats.

 - To download the latest `openapi.json` file (which contains the full API schema in JSON format), visit the following URL:
     ```